Columbus Murder and Manslaughter Attorneys

 There are numerous reasons under which you may be charged with aggravated murder, §2903.01.
 If you purposefully, and with prior calculation and design, caused the death of another individual or unlawfully terminated a woman’s pregnancy, this is aggravated murder.
 This offense encompasses causing the death of another or of a fetus while committing, attempting to commit, or fleeing from certain other offenses.

 If you are convicted of murder, then you may be sentenced to life in prison or the death penalty, except you may not be sentenced to death if you were under 18 at the time of the offense.
 When life in prison or even the death penalty is on the table, it is time to call an aggressive criminal defense lawyer.
-Our murder attorneys at Luftman, Heck & Associates are ready to take on your case and fight for you.
+Our Columbus murder and manslaughter attorneys with Luftman, Heck & Associates are ready to take on your case and fight for you.

 While murder and manslaughter are different offenses, one is not necessarily less serious than the other.
 Manslaughter is not a lesser offense than murder.
 If you have been charged with voluntary or involuntary manslaughter, you need to contact an experienced murder attorney to discuss your rights and legal options.